 The foyer, shop and café will be changed to create a more welcoming drop-in space.
 There will be an Open City Lab where university researchers work with audiences on contemporary science questions, a Theatre of Curiosity where visitors can ask and explore questions, and an online digital question space.
-Curious City embodies At-Bristol’s commitment to a more participatory, multidisciplinary approach to creating a culture of curiosity.
+Curious City embodies the centre's commitment to a more participatory, multidisciplinary approach to creating a culture of curiosity.

 International Centre for Life

 Creative Explorations comprises a new space-themed exhibition and a makerspace, designed to be both attractive and inclusive, that can be displayed in the science centre and at community venues and events in north-east England.
 Alongside this we will have a more targeted community programme to trial three different modes of engagement: an exhibition advisory group of teenagers with autism spectrum disorders (in partnership with North East Autism Society), programmes for young people in the care system (in partnership with Newcastle Gateshead Cultural Venues consortium) and contributing to the foundation of a new Children’s Community in the west of Newcastle (in partnership with the West End Schools Trust).